Conquest of the Western Turks: Campaign

 Gaozong received Helu's plea and agreed to his request, despite a Tang law ordering the execution of captured rebel generals and kings.
 In accordance with Confucian rituals, he was sent to Taizong's tomb where Gaozong spared his life, and then to the capital's Ancestral Temple where the captive was presented again, mirroring ancient rituals celebrating victorious armies.
 Helu felt disgraced by Taizong and committed suicide a year later while still in captivity.
 He was buried in a mound decorated with a stele outside the emperor's park.
-The tomb served as a military trophy, visible to the emperor's visitors entering the park, symbolizing the loyalty of the qaghan to the emperor and the Tang military victories against the Western Turks.
+The tomb served as a military trophy, visible to the emperor's visitors entering the park, symbolizing the loyalty of the Qaghan to the Emperor and the Tang military victories against the Western Turks.

 Historical significance

 Aftermath

 Turkish officers during an audience with king Varkhuman of Samarkand.
-648-651, Afrasiyab murals, Samarkand.
+648–651, Afrasiyab murals, Samarkand.

+Su Dingfang continued his career as a general and later led Tang forces in a war against Baekje in 660.

-The conquest strengthened Tang rule over modern Xinjiang, administered by the Anxi Protectorate, and led to Tang suzerainty over the regions previously under the control of the Western Turks.
-The fall of the Khaganate brought the Altai Mountain region under Tang control and the residing Three Qarluq tribes were governed in newly established prefectures led by tribal chiefs, now commander-in-chiefs under the Tang.
+The defeat of the Western Turks strengthened Tang rule over modern Xinjiang, administered by the Protectorate General to Pacify the West, and led to Tang suzerainty over the regions previously under the control of the Western Turks.
+The fall of the Khaganate brought the Altai Mountain region under Tang control and the residing Three Karluk tribes were governed in newly established prefectures led by tribal chiefs, now commander-in-chiefs under the Tang.
 Another prefecture, the Jinman Bridle Prefecture, was created for the Chuyue tribes living in the southern Dzungar basin.
 The Amu Darya valley, the Tarim Basin, and the area beyond the Pamir Mountains, all former suzerains of the Western Turks, were placed under Tang control.

-Su continued his career as military general, and later commanded Tang forces in a war against Baekje in 660.
 The Tang dynasty achieved its maximum extent following its conquest of the khaganate.
 The inhabitants of the new territory did not become sinicized like many of the other kingdoms and tribes conquered by the Tang.
 Tang military activity in Central Asia brought in a wave of Turkic migrants serving in the Tang military as soldiers and generals, leading to the spread of Turkic language and culture.
 At the same time, the prevalence of Indo-European languages in the Western Regions was on the decline.
 Central Asia also absorbed cultural influences from Tang China.
 Central Asian art incorporated Tang stylistic features, like the sancai three color glaze used in pottery.
 Chinese coins remained in circulation in Xinjiang after the decline of the Tang.
 Cultural remnants of Tang architectural influence are still visible in the Buddhist architecture of Dunhuang, on the border between the Western Regions and the Hexi Corridor.